spaceconcordia/rocketry-performance/documentation/Performance_Model_Spec.md

 Coupled systems of equations, on the other hand, would have to be solved simultaneously.

 As it happens, the translational model of the rocket is not fully decoupled from the rotational model.
-As the rocket rotates while travelling through the air at an angle of attack, it presents a larger reference area and thus increases the drag force, causing a negative acceleration in the translation model.
+As the rocket rotates while travelling through the air at an angle of attack, it presents a larger reference area and thus increases the drag force, causing a negative acceleration in the translational point-mass model.
 Likewise, an increase in the translational velocity of the rocket creates a larger lift force when the rocket is rotating at an angle of attack.
 This lift force, which is applied at the rocket's center of pressure, creates a rotation about the center of gravity.